Rainbow spanning structures in graph and hypergraph systems: Notation and Preliminary

 The following well-known concentration results, i.e. Chernoff bounds, can be found in Appendix A in \cite{Probabilistic} and Theorem 2.8, inequality (2.9) and (2.11) in \cite{Random}.
-We denote a binomial random variable with parameters $n$ and $p$ by $Bi(n,p)$.
+Denote a binomial random variable with parameters $n$ and $p$ by $Bi(n,p)$.
+Bernoulli distribution is the discrete probability distribution of a random variable which takes the value 1 with probability $p$ and the value 0 with probability $1-p$.